terraform-ibm-modules/terraform-ibm-landing-zone/examples/one-vpc-one-vsi/README.md

    - Open Security Groups

 This example also create the minimum encryption and audit infrastructure:
-- Key protect instance and key used to encrypted the VSI volume
+- Key protect instance and key used to encrypted the VSI boot volume
-- Activity Tracker infrastructure (encrypted COS bucket storing audit logs, and activity tracker route)
+- Activity Tracker infrastructure (activity tracker route to an encrypted COS bucket storing audit events)

 :exclamation: **Important:** This example shows an example of basic topology.
 The topology is not highly available or validated for the IBM Cloud Framework for Financial Services.